ralph1786/FindMeAPetFriend/README.md

 You need to obtain an API key from https://www.petfinder.com/developers/api-docs

-It uses three dependencies installed via npm (node package manager):
-_npm install babel-core_
+It uses three dependencies installed via npm (node package manager) _npm install babel-core_
 _npm install babel-preset-env_
 _npm install fetch-jsonp_

 The last dependency fetch-jsonp is used specifically for the api.

-Once you have project in you computer open the terminal and write: npm install
+Once you have project in you computer open the terminal and write npm install
 To install the node_modules folder